AIDS Information Centre: Post Test Services

-The services range from on-going support counseling, educational talks, condom promotion, community mobilization to distribution of Information Education Communication (IEC) materials among others.
+The services range from on-going support counselling, educational talks, condom promotion, community mobilization to distribution of Information Education Communication (IEC) materials among others.

 AIC Couple Club

 In the recent past, AIC realized that the cases of HIV discordance among couples were on the rise.
 HIV test results showed that at least 8% of all couples tested have one HIV positive while the other is negative.
 The Couple Club support couples socially and psychologically, enabling them cope with denial, avoid blame, or violence.
 At the Discordant Couple Club, AIC provide: Ongoing psychosocial support; continuous education to prevent the infection of the HIV negative partner; peer psychosocial support groups through sharing experiences; promote positive living and provide education on treatment options.
 We also impart income generation skills for many of the clients.

 Philly Lutaaya Initiative (PLI)

 The PLI was established in September 1991 through the collaborative efforts of TASO, World Learning Inc., AIC and UNICEF.
 PLI was formed after the death of the renowned Ugandan musician Philly Lutaaya Bongole the first Ugandan to publicly declare that he was infected with HIV.
 The objective of the PLI was to bring the reality of HIV and AIDS to the general affected communities and to demonstrate that people living with HIV and AIDS (PHAs) can lead a healthy and productive life.